zelda4669/beer-tasting-express/README.md

 ## Overview

-Currently, the app saves basic information about breweries to a MongoDB and fetches the information to be displayed as a JSON file.
-Currently, only the backend has been developed.
-The front end will be built next using React.
-Placeholders have been created for beer and user info, but the logic hasn't been written yet.
+The current version of this app displays a list of craft breweries.
+The app displays the brewery name, location, and allows the user to select whether or not they have tasted it.
+Eventually, this app will allow users to save tasting notes about craft beers and lookup information about the breweries.
+Placeholder functions have been created for beer and user info, but the logic hasn't been written yet.

+The front end of the app is built using React.
+The repo for the front end can be found [here](https://github.com/zelda4669/beer-tasting-frontend).

 ## Tools Used